boompig/citation-mgr/README.md

 ### Frontend

-The frontend is written using Angular (1).
-Routing on the frontend is done using angular routing and can be found in `public/js/app.js`.
+The frontend is written using Vue.js.
+Front end routes can be found in `server.js`.
-The rest of the frontend code can be found in `public/js/angular-controllers`
+The rest of the frontend code can be found in `public/js/vue-components`

 ## Run Locally

 ### Create local database fixtures

-* currently, DB schema is not checked into the source.
-However you can read `node-controllers/db-common.js` for some of the schema.
+* Database fixtures will be automatically created when you start the server
-* You can also request access to production Heroku DB, then `heroku pg:pull`
+  * Edit settings in `node-controllers/db-common.js`

 ### Get web server locally